- The JS7 Agent comes preinstalled with a Docker® image.

 var: This folder works as an entry point to the following sub-folders:

-config: The configuration folder allows specification of individual settings for Agent operation, see the chapters below and the JS7 - Agent Configuration Items article.
+config: The configuration folder allows the specification of individual settings for the operation of the Agent - see the sections below and the JS7 - Agent Configuration Items article.
 Default settings are available on initial operation.

-logs: In order to have Agent log files persisted they have to be written to a volume that is mounted for the container.
+logs: In order to have persistent Agent log files they have to be written to a volume that is mounted for the container.
 Feel free to adjust the volume name from the

 dstattribute should not be changed as it reflects the directory hierarchy inside the container.

-state: The Agent requires a directory for journal information that should be persisted.
+state: The Agent requires a directory for journal information that should also be persistent.
 The journal is required to restore the state of orders when restarting the Agent.

-Docker offers a number of ways how to mount volumes to containers that include e.g. creating a local folder and mapping the folder to a volume before executing the above
+Docker offers a number of methods for mounting volumes to containers that include, for example, creating a local folder and mapping the folder to a volume before executing the

 Configure the Agent

-- deployment of objects, e.g. workflows and jobs, is not subject to compliance requirements such as non-repudiation.
+- deployment of objects such as workflows and jobs is not subject to compliance requirements such as non-repudiation.

-- HTTP connections are used that expose unencrypted communication between Controller instances and Agent.
+- HTTP connections are used which expose unencrypted communication between Controller instances and Agent.
 Authentication is performed by hashed passwords.

-Users who intend to operate a compliant and secure job scheduling environment are suggested the JS7 - Agent Configuration for Docker Containers article series.
+Users who intend to operate a compliant and secure job scheduling environment are recommended to familiarize themselves with the JS7 - Agent Configuration for Docker Containers article series.

 Build the Agent Image

-User who wish to create individual images of the Agent find instructions with the JS7 - Agent Build for Docker Image article.
+User who wish to create individual images of the Agent will find instructions in the JS7 - Agent Build for Docker Image article.